Dynamic Perspectives on Skin Ageing: From Cellular Dialogue to Systemic Reprogramming

 🏆 Nanovex Biotechnologies & Nalón Innova : RNA nanoparticles to reverse senescence and restore ECM homeostasis.

-⭐ React4Life : Gut–skin organ-on-chip models for predictive dermocosmetic assessment.
+⭐ React4Life : Gut skin organ on chip models for predictive dermocosmetic assessment.

-⭐ Pierre Fabre Dermocosmetics : AI-based epidermal protein clock to quantify biological age.
+⭐ Pierre Fabre Dermocosmetics : AI based epidermal protein clock to quantify biological age.

 Perspectives: Toward Predictive and Programmable Rejuvenation